What is inheritance tax?

-When you come to B P Collins for advice about how your wealth is to be protected in the event of your death or incapacity, firstly, we listen to your own wishes and expectations and then discuss with you all the options that are open to you that may suit your situation.
+When you come to B P Collins for advice about how your wealth is to be protected in the event of your death or incapacity, firstly, we listen to your own wishes and expectations and then discuss with you all the options that are open to you.

 It is only after we’ve agreed with you what you want to achieve with your will, power of attorney and any trusts related to these, that we will draft the documents that will protect you and your family.